cyruslhh/cyruslhh.github.io/_projects/CS180_project_2.md

     </div>
 </div>

+We can clearly see that, as a result of the low-pass filter, the Fourier transform of Happy Hank has much of the high frequency details removed - all that's left are low-frequency details as represented by the white horizontal and vertical lines.
+For Angry Hank, the high-frequency details are way more prevalent.
 This image was probably successful due to the greyscale nature of the image and the highly compatible nature of the two images - they are literally aligned already and have the same overall structure.

 ## Task 2.3: Gaussian and Laplacian Stacks